 Each year, the Commission publishes a recidivism report that details the outcomes of youth who were closed from a juvenile probation department in the Commonwealth in a particular cohort year.
 For the purposes of this report, recidivism is defined as: within two years of case closure, a subsequent adjudication of delinquency in juvenile court or a conviction in criminal court for a felony or misdemeanor offense.
 Beginning with the first recidivism report on juveniles closed in 2007, these reports have analyzed statewide and county-level recidivism rates and presented detailed information related to demographic variables, offense variables, out-of-home service variables, and serious, violent, and/or chronic offenders.
-The latest report, The Pennsylvania Juvenile Justice Recidivism Report: Juveniles Closed 2007-2018, updates the analysis of recidivism trends and predictors to include juveniles closed in 2017 and 2018.
-The last two recidivism reports have also added analyses of the relationship between juveniles’ assigned risk level on the Youth Level of Service/Case Management Inventory (YLS) and recidivism.
+The latest report, The Pennsylvania Juvenile Justice Recidivism Report: Juveniles Closed 2007-2019, updates the analysis of recidivism trends and predictors to include juveniles closed in 2019.
+The last three recidivism reports have also added analyses of the relationship between juveniles’ assigned risk level on the Youth Level of Service/Case Management Inventory™ (YLS) and recidivism.